 - Live healthy (sleep, diet, exercise)

 - Share your feelings with family and friends

-If you are having difficulty adjusting to life here at Grand Valley, the Counseling Center is available.
-The counseling office is a free, confidential service for all students.
+Helpful Resources: If you are having difficulty adjusting to life here at Grand Valley, the University Counseling Center is available.
+The University Counseling Center i s a free, confidential service for all students.
 Offices are located in Allendale, Grand Rapids and Holland.
 Both personal and career counseling are available.

-Visit Stuey, the Student Life website, to find and join over 300 different student organizations.
+Visit OrgSync, the Student Life website, to find and join over 300 different student organizations.